floXcoder/colissimo_label/README.md

           mobile:       'Mobile number of the addressee',
           email:        'Email of the addressee'
         },
-        2, # Total weight of the package
+        customs_total_weight: 2, # Total weight of the package
-        [ # Details content of your package
+        customs_data: [ # Details content of your package
           {
             description:   'Product description',
             quantity:      1,